Many or all companies we feature compensate us. Compensation and editorial

 It’s all about the spread

-Lenders use something called a spread.
+Lenders use what’s called a spread.
 Essentially, it’s a little wiggle room, expressed as a percentage, above the current Treasury rate, that helps mortgage lenders cover the cost and risks of lending.

 Federal funds rate

 It’s not a one-to-one relationship, but the Fed’s decisions ripple through the economy, shaping the conditions under which mortgage lenders operate.
-If the federal funds rate stays high, mortgage rates are unlikely to drop significantly—even if Treasury yields move a bit lower.
+If the federal funds rate stays high, mortgage rates are unlikely to drop meaningfully, even if Treasury yields move a bit lower.

 Other mortgage rate factors